 Forecast Details for Dallas/Fort Worth International Airport, TX

-Current Alerts for Dallas/Fort Worth International Airport, TX: Flood Watch
+Current Alerts for Dallas/Fort Worth International Airport, TX: Air Quality Alert

-Tuesday Night: A 30 percent chance of showers and thunderstorms, mainly before 7pm.
-Mostly cloudy, with a low around 62.
+Monday Night: A 20 percent chance of showers and thunderstorms after 1am.
+Mostly cloudy, with a low around 73.
 East wind 5 to 10 mph.

-Wednesday Night: A 40 percent chance of showers and thunderstorms.
-Partly cloudy, with a low around 61.
-East southeast wind around 5 mph becoming northeast after midnight.
+Tuesday Night: A 30 percent chance of showers and thunderstorms, mainly after 1am.
+Mostly cloudy, with a low around 68.
+East northeast wind 5 to 10 mph.

-Thursday: A 30 percent chance of showers and thunderstorms, mainly before 1pm.
-Partly sunny, with a high near 76.
-North wind 5 to 10 mph.
+Wednesday: A 30 percent chance of showers before 1pm.
+Partly sunny, with a high near 84.
+East wind 5 to 10 mph.

 Friday: A 40 percent chance of showers and thunderstorms.
-Mostly sunny, with a high near 75.
-North wind 5 to 10 mph, with gusts as high as 20 mph.
+Partly sunny, with a high near 90.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!